Alejandrr/hackademy/courses/cunix2/libft/README.md

-# Libft (Day 1-3)

-Keep your functions, `libft.h` and `Makefile` on the same tree level as this README and your C files inside src/ folder.
+Keep your functions, libft.h and Makefile on the same tree level as this README and your C files inside src/ folder.

-To test your code use testing library from `Tester` folder.
-Just run `make` inside the folder and check output of the tests.
+To test your code use testing library from Tester folder.
+Just run make inside the folder and check output of the tests.